RarelyCharlie/rarelycharlie.github.io/books.md

 #### Paul Graham (2004) _Hackers and Painters_

 An insider view of the Silicon Valley culture where 7 Cups grew up.
 A collection of loosely related essays.
 Some tech jargon (which you can mostly skim over).
-Some very techie chapters that you can skim over, but it's wortwhile reading enough to get a flavour of the culture, which explains a lot about 7 Cups.
+Some very techie chapters that you could skim over, but it's worthwhile reading enough to get a flavour of the culture, which explains a lot about 7 Cups.

 [Open Library](https://openlibrary.org/books/OL3327779M/Hackers_painters)